openshift/pagerduty-short-circuiter/README.md

 This command will build the PagerDuty CLI binary, named `pdcli`.
 This binary will be created in the root of your project folder.

 ## Running Tests
+The test suite uses the [Ginkgo](https://onsi.github.io/ginkgo/) to run comprehensive tests using Behavior-Driven Development.

 ```
-$ make test tests
+$ make test
 ```
-This command runs all the command tests.
-The test suite uses the [Ginkgo](https://onsi.github.io/ginkgo/) to run comprehensive tests using Behavior-Driven Development.
+This command runs all the tests present within the 'tests' folder by default.

 ## Maintainers
 - Krishnanunni B (krb@redhat.com)